besanchez1/frogger-skillmap/tutorials/frogger/activity1.md

 ## Step 2

-Now that we have a splash screen to greet players, let's add our Frogger!
+Now that we have a splash screen to greet players, let's add our Player sprite!

  Go get a ``||variables:set mySprite to||`` block from ``||sprites:Sprites||``.
  Add this below the ``||game:splash "___"||`` block.